OpenNebula/docs/source/advanced_components/application_flow_and_auto-scaling/appflow_use_cli.rst

 Scheduling Actions on the Virtual Machines of a Role
 ====================================================

-You can use the ``action`` command to perform a VM action on all the Virtual Machines belonging to a role.
+You can use the ``action`` command to perform a VM action on all the Virtual Machines belonging to a Role.
 For example, if you want to suspend the Virtual Machines of the worker Role:

 .. code::